 I generally register for conferences well ahead of time, and by the time the actual date rolls around, I often find myself sitting on a plane with little more than a vague sense of what I hope to get out of the days ahead.
-This time around I’ll be writing down 3 to 4 high level objectives I hope to achieve and paying attention to whether I am making progress towards them throughout the event.
+These days, I make it a point to write down 3 to 4 high level objectives I hope to achieve and paying attention to whether I am making progress towards them throughout the event.

 2. Review education sessions ahead of time

-Related to the point above, I’ve already spent some time looking at the various session that will be available at the conference and determining which ones it makes most sense for me to attend.
-I’ll be putting the times and places into my Google calendar before I go – or, if there is one, I may use the event app for this.
+Related to the point above, I spend time looking at the various session that will be available at the conference and determining which ones it makes most sense for me to attend.
+I put the times and places into my Google calendar before I go – or, if there is one, I may use the event app for this.
 I also jot down some concrete objectives I hope to achieve in each session along with questions I may want to ask.
 Overkill?
 Maybe – but given the money and time involved, I want to get a good return.

 3. Take notes

 Regular readers here know my feelings about taking notes (a topic I also cover in 10 Ways to Be a Better Learner).
 Writing things down is a simple, straightforward approach to enhancing your learning, but we tend to slack off on it once we exit the world of formal schooling and grades.
 I always have my Moleskin notebook handy.
 I occasionally will take notes on my computer or iPad (in Evernote), but I prefer to take notes by hand first – research has proven this is more effective – and then transfer the notes to digital later as part of a review process.

-Speaking of Twitter – I find it a great tool for capturing quick notes that I can also share with others who are tuned into the conference – whether they are actually there physically or not.
+Occasionally I will use Twitter for capturing quick notes that I can also share with others who are tuned into the conference – whether they are actually there physically or not.
 (I use Hootsuite for Twitter because this makes it possible for me to easily access my own tweets and other tweets to the conference hashtag later.)
 I’m not as high on Twitter as I once was, though – I feel like it can interfere with attention too much and may ultimately interfere with learning.
-A better practice, in my opinion, is to leverage notes taken in sessions to write at least one or two blog posts (probably over on the Tagoras blog) to help me think through and cement key things I learn.
+A better practice, in my opinion, is to leverage notes taken in sessions to write at least one or two blog posts to help me reflect upon and cement key things I learn.

 5. Cultivate your network

-Networking is one of the main reasons people cite for going to conferences, in my experience, but were often pretty haphazard in our networking efforts.
+Networking is one of the main reasons people cite for going to conferences, in my experience, but we’re often pretty haphazard in our networking efforts.
 I welcome the serendipitous hallway conversation, but I’ll also try to spend time some time – e.g., through reviewing any available attendee lists, or checking out who is in the online community for the event (increasingly common) – figuring out which old friends might be there as well as new people I may want to meet.
 And, as the previous point suggests, I hope to make many new connections online and share my learning with current connections.

 6. Take advantage of the exhibits

 I think the exhibit hall is a great, often overlooked learning resource.
 In any given field or profession, vendors are usually one of best sources for practical advice and insight into emerging trends.
-I’ll be spending a good bit of time wandering the floor, getting a general sense of new developments, and tracking down specific vendors to ask questions and, as appropriate, get brief demos.
+Whenever there is an exhibit hall, I spend a good bit of time wandering the floor, getting a general sense of new developments, and tracking down specific vendors to ask questions and, as appropriate, get brief demos.